NewGitUser7/MVC-Project/README.md

 New functionalities can be added or existing functionalities can be modified with ease.
 Separate Database Project is created.
 Test projects can be created easily since classes are loosely coupled.
-**NOTE: Please create Employee Table and EmployeeView since this project is a data base first approach, also change the connection string.
+**NOTE: Please create Employee Table and EmployeeView since this project is a data base first approach; Employee Table, EmployeeView scripts are available in Database project;
+also change the connection string.